vanhoefm/fragattacks/research/README.md

    tested is awake again.

 3. Try a different network card to perform the tests.
-I found that different network cards will inject frames at (slightly) different times, and this may be the difference between the frame arriving while the tested device is awake or asleep.
+I found that different network cards will inject frames at (slightly) different times, and this may be the difference between injected frame properly arriving or being missed.

 4. Perform the tests using ARP instead of ICMP tests, see [No ICMP support](#No-ICMP-support) for details.
 This can be more reliable because fewer frames have to be properly injected when using ARP injection.